PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 • 0.05 to 0.15: treatable by software.
 A dead-zone adjustment in DS4Windows or Steam Input hides it cleanly.

 • Above 0.15: hardware fault.
-The potentiometer is mechanically worn.
-Software is a placebo at this stage.
+The potentiometer is mechanically worn, and software is a placebo at this stage.

 The middle band is where this article matters.
 Below it, the controller does not need calibration.
-Above it, calibration is theatre: skip the next four sections and go straight to the stick drift diagnosis guide, then the TMR vs Hall-effect sensor buying guide.
+Above it, calibration is theatre: skip the next four sections and go straight to the stick drift diagnosis guide, then the TMR vs Hall-effect sensor buying guide, or the PS4 controller repair guide if the stick module needs replacing.

 How does the back-of-controller pinhole reset work?